Ensure you have the group register and emergency contact numbers for all leaders and students

 The most famous case is the story of Burke and Hare.
 Instead of digging up bodies, they murdered people and sold the bodies to Dr. Robert Knox, a well-known anatomist.
 Their crimes were discovered in 1828.
 Hare turned witness, and Burke was hanged for murder.

 Greyfriars Kirkyard is Greyfriars Kirkyard is also famous for a much happier story: Greyfriars Bobby.
-Bobby was a small Skye terrier who, according to legend, stayed by his master’s grave for 14 years.
-Bobby became a symbol of loyalty, and his statue near the entrance is one of Edinburgh’s most popular sights.
+Bobby was a small Skye terrier who, according to legend, stayed by his master’s grave for 14 years after he died.
+Local people cared for him and left out water and food, and when he passed he was buried in this cemetery.

 Give the students 15 minutes free time to find mortsafes and the names of Harry Potter characters; they should be able to find Tom Riddle, McGonagall & Moody